 Have you ever felt your chest tighten and your breath quicken the moment you have to speak in front of an audience?
 You’re not alone.
 Most of us don’t realize how much our breathing impacts the way we feel, especially when it comes to public speaking.
 Shallow, rushed breaths only make the nerves worse, creating that shaky voice and racing heart we all dread.
-But here’s the good news: mastering your breathing for public speaking anxiety can be a complete game changer.
+But here’s the good news: mastering your breathing can be a complete game changer for public speaking anxiety.

 Ready to unlock the power of your breath?
 Let’s dive in!